 Mitigation Measure TR-MM#3 will minimize the duration of construction in areas that require temporary closures, limit construction hours, and plan for coordination between the construction contractor and passenger rail service providers so that disruptions will be limited to a maximum of several hours or several days.
 The goal of the railway disruption control plan will be to minimize the overall duration of disruption of passenger and freight operations and maintain reasonable LOS, while allowing for an expeditious completion of construction.
 The construction contractor will coordinate with passenger rail providers (Caltrain, ACE, Capitol Corridor, TAMC, and Amtrak) and with UPRR in advance and during any potential disruption to passenger or freight operations or passenger or UPRR facilities.
-The construction.
+The construction contractor will maintain passenger rail and UPRR's emergency access throughout construction.
 The Authority will provide a bus bridge from the College Park Station to the Santa Clara Station and San Jose Diridon Station to maintain passenger access to Caltrain service during the 1 to 2 years that the station will be closed because of track work.